slugbyte/lackluster.nvim/DEVELOPMENT.md

+### GOALS
+* Maximize code readability and minimize visual noise
+* Make it easy to quickly visually identify...
+  * Function and type definitions
+  * Function return and exception points
+  * Function calls
+  * Builtin modules and functions
+  * Diagnostic errors
+* Support commonly used neovim plugins
+* Be easy on the eyes

+### NON GOALS
+* light mode or other new themes

-# how to use the lackluster dev tools!
+# How to use the lackluster dev tools!
 ## SETUP DEVELOPMENT ENVIRONMENT

 <details>